Title

 Republic Act No. 7549 exempts athletes from paying income tax on prizes and awards received from local and international sports tournaments, while also exempting donors of these prizes and awards from donor's tax.

-The main purpose of Republic Act No. 7549 is to exempt all prizes and awards gained from local and international sports tournaments and competitions from the payment of income tax and other forms of taxes.
+RA 7549 exempts all prizes and awards gained by athletes from local and international sports tournaments and competitions from the payment of income tax.

-The tax exemption applies to athletes who receive prizes and awards from local and international sports tournaments and competitions sanctioned by their respective national sports associations.
+Yes.
+The Act covers prizes and awards gained from both local and international sports tournaments and competitions.

-Yes, such prizes and awards given to athletes are deductible in full from the gross income of the donor.
+The prizes and awards given to athletes shall be deductible in full from the gross income of the donor.

-The Act defines 'sports tournaments and competitions' as those tournaments and competitions sanctioned by the national sports associations in accordance with the rules and regulations pursuant to Section 3 of the Act.
+The tournaments must be sanctioned by the national sports associations in accordance with the rules and regulations pursuant to the Act’s Section 3.

-The XVIth Southeast Asian Games (SEA Games) held in Manila from November 25 to December 5, 1991, is specifically mentioned as covered by the benefits of the Act.
+It covers the XVIth Southeast Asian Games (SEA Games) held in Manila from November 25 to December 5, 1991.

-All laws, decrees, executive orders, other executive issuances, rules, and regulations or parts thereof that are inconsistent with this Act are repealed or modified accordingly.
+All laws, decrees, executive orders, other executive issuances, rules and regulations, or parts thereof inconsistent with RA 7549 are repealed or modified accordingly.

-The Act took effect upon the completion of its publication in at least two newspapers of general circulation.
+It takes effect upon the completion of its publication in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster